 - 3 tablespoons Crema or sour cream

 - Sear The Salmon: Season the salmon with 1 tablespoon of the oil, the cumin, and salt and pepper.
 Heat a large cast iron skillet over medium-high heat until very hot, at least 2 minutes.
 Add the salmon (it should sizzle loudly when it hits the pan) skin-side down and cook, undisturbed until skin is crisp and brown, about 3 minutes.
 Flip and cook until fish is cooked 2/3 the way through and just browned on second side.
 Remove from heat and set aside until ready to use.

 - Make Zucchini Rajas: Meanwhile, get the zucchini started by heating the remaining oil in a large frying nonstick pan over medium-high heat.
 Add the onion and a pinch of salt and cook, stirring occasionally, until golden brown, about 5 minutes.
 Add the zucchini and garlic and cook, stirring occasionally, until zucchini is golden.
 Add the broth or water and oregano and cook a few more minutes until the zucchini is cooked through (it'll be knife tender) and the liquid has reduced to just coat the pan.
 Remove from heat, stir in crema or sour cream then taste and adjust seasoning as desired.

-To serve: Use a fork to flake and break the salmon up into chunks.
+- Serve The Tacos: Use a fork to flake and break the salmon up into chunks.
 Turn gas to medium-high heat.
-Carefully cook tortillas over the open flame until charred in a few spots, about 30 seconds per side (be careful not to let tortillas burn.)
+Carefully cook tortillas over the open flame until charred in a few spots, about 30 seconds per side (be careful not to let tortillas burn).
 Top each tortilla with some zucchini and some salmon then serve immediately.